 \section{Introduction}

-In \cite{Row19} and \cite[Definition~2.15, Definition~2.34]{Row21}, general algebraic frameworks called a ``triple'' and a ``system'' were introduced in order to unify various algebraic theories including ``classical'' algebra, tropical algebra, hyperrings \cite{krasner,Vi,CC}, and fuzzy rings \cite{DrW}.
-The connection to hyperrings and fuzzy rings was explored in \cite{AGR2}.
+In \cite{Row19} and \cite[Definition~2.15, Definition~2.34]{Row21}, general algebraic frameworks called a ``triple'' and a ``system'' were introduced, in order to unify various algebraic theories including ``classical'' algebra, tropical algebra, the algebra underlying $F_1$-geometry, hyperrings \cite{krasner,Vi,CC}, and fuzzy rings \cite{DrW}.
+The connection to hyperrings and fuzzy rings was explored further in \cite{AGR2}.

-Triples were motivated, with some overlap with \cite{AGG2}, by an attempt to put tropical mathematics into a framework that can be understood in general algebraic terms related to classical algebra.
-This goal is particularly apt for matrix theory and linear algebra, given results in \cite{AGG1,AGG2,Ga,IzhakianRowen2009TropicalRank,IzhakianRowen2008Matrices,IzhakianRowen2008Matrices2}, which mysteriously parallel classical results from matrix theory and linear algebra, specifically in the supertropical setting.
-Similar attempts were made by M.~Baker and O.~Lorscheid who introduced other general structures like ``blueprints" ~\cite{Lor1,Lor2} and ``tracts'' cf.~\cite{BB2,BL,BZ}.
+The goal of putting tropical mathematics into a framework that can be understood in general algebraic terms related to classical algebra is particularly apt for matrix theory and linear algebra, given results in \cite{AGG1,AGG2,Ga,IzhakianRowen2009TropicalRank,IzhakianRowen2008Matrices,IzhakianRowen2008Matrices2}, which mysteriously parallel classical results from matrix theory and linear algebra, specifically in the supertropical setting.
+Similar approaches were made by M.~Baker and O.~Lorscheid who introduced other general structures like ``blueprints" ~\cite{Lor1,Lor2} and ``tracts'' cf.~\cite{BB2,BL,BZ}.

-One would like the most fundamental structure over which linear algebra can be studied meaningfully.
+We aim for the most fundamental structure over which linear algebra can be studied meaningfully.
 For starters we need an abelian group $(\mcA,+)$ with some subset $\tTz$ of scalars acting on it.
 In order to utilize determinants of matrices, we want $\tTz$ to be a multiplicative monoid (with $\zero$ adjoined).
 We also need some notion of singularity.

-\cite{Row21} and \cite{AGR2} also made use of a negation map $(-)$ and ``surpassing relation'' $\preceq.$ Recently a theory of $\tT$-\textbf{pairs} was initiated in \cite{JMR1}, in which, surprisingly, one can forego both $(-)$ and $(\preceq)$ from the system, merely having a $\tT$-module $\mcA$ over a set $\tT$ and a $\tT$-invariant subset $\mcA_0$ which plays the role of the set of zero elements, not necessarily endowed with any extra structure.
+\cite{Row21} and \cite{AGR2} also made use of a negation map $(-)$ and ``surpassing relation'' $\preceq.$ Recently a theory of $\tT$-\textbf{pairs} was initiated in \cite{JMR1}, in which, surprisingly, one can forego with both $(-)$ and $(\preceq)$, merely having a $\tT$-module $\mcA$ over a set $\tT$ and a $\tT$-invariant subset $\mcA_0$ which plays the role of the set of zero elements, not necessarily endowed with any extra structure.
 In this paper, we present this theory in a general form, which also encompasses tracts, and a generalization of hyperrings in \S\ref{hyps0}, with emphasis on its linear algebra.